Feldruebe/SimpleGraphCalculatorAndPlotter/SimpleGraphCalculatorAndPlotter/Analysis/ReadMe.md

   - The plotter is configured with the settings that the user selected (function, parameters, axis)

-- Create draw interface
+- Create render interface
-  - The data points provided by the plotter should be drawn by a component and provided to the view to display it.
+  - The data points provided by the plotter should be rendered by a component and provided to the view to display it.
   - Look into [Skia](https://github.com/mono/SkiaSharp)